xebia/pwa-workshop/README.md

 provided icon `icon.png`.
 2. Extract the generated files in the project folder.
 3. Add the generated html snippet to the head of `index.html`.
-4. Set the `name`, `short_name` and `start_url` properties in `site.webmanifest`.
+4. Set the `name`, `short_name` and `start_url` (`= "/"`) properties in `site.webmanifest`.
 5. Verify the fields in the manifest section of the `application` tab in the chrome devtools.
 Note the `add to homescreen` link doesn't work yet.
 6. Run a lighthouse check and verify there are no manifest related errors.
-7. Check out the user experience of adding the app on the homescreen of your phone.
+7. Check out the user experience of adding the app on the homescreen of your phone, by choosing "Add to Home screen" from the browser's menu.
 There will not be an `app install banner` yet, but you can add the app manually to your homescreen.
 8. Remove the app from your homescreen again.

 ## Step 2: Using workbox to precache files
 We're going to use the workbox-cli to generate a service worker which will precache all requied static resources on installation. workbox-cli will automatically put hashes of the files in the service worker file.
-1. Add this code to `index.html`.
+1. Add this code to the end of the `<main>` section of `index.html`.
     ```js
     <script>
       // Check that service workers are registered